I think it’s fair to say that recent years were not what any of us were expecting…

 Oh hi, number 10.
 Are you just for lil ol’ workaholic me?

-Truly though, 2020 was a shockingly clear reminder that the times when I’m really happy are not when I’m being a productivity machine…
+Truly though, its a shockingly clear reminder that the times when I’m really happy are not when I’m being a productivity machine…

 Yes, sometimes being a productivity machine is necessary.
 But to really enjoy life I also need niceness scheduled in.